sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 ### Set up the inference endpoint, configs and environment variables

 The next step is to set up your environment variables to use one of the models available from SambaNova.
 If you're a current SambaNova customer, you can deploy your models with SambaStudio.
-If you are not a SambaNova customer, you can self-service provision API endpoints using SambaNova Fast API or Sambaverse.
-Note that Sambaverse, although freely available to the public, is rate limited and will not have fast RDU optimized inference speeds.
+If you are not a SambaNova customer, you can self-service provision API endpoints using SambaNova Cloud.

 - If using **SambaStudio** Please follow the instructions [here](../README.md#use-sambastudio-option-3) for setting up endpoint and your environment variables.
     Then in the [config file](./config.yaml) set the llm `api` variable to `"sambastudio"`, set the `CoE` and `select_expert` configs if using a CoE endpoint.

-- If using **SambaNova Fast-API** Please follow the instructions [here](../README.md#use-sambanova-fast-api-option-1) for setting up your environment variables.
+- If using **SambaNova Cloud** Please follow the instructions [here](../README.md#use-sambanova-fast-api-option-1) for setting up your environment variables.
-    Then in the [config file](./config.yaml) set the llm `api` variable to `"fastapi"` and set the `select_expert` config depending on the model you want to use.

-- If using **Sambaverse** Please follow the instructions [here](../README.md#use-sambaverse-option-2) for getting your api key and setting up your environment variables.
-    Then in the [config file](./config.yaml) set the llm `api` variable to `"sambaverse"` and set the `sambaverse_model_name`, and `select_expert` config depending on the model you want to use.
+    Then in the [config file](./config.yaml) set the llm `api` variable to `"sncloud"` and set the `select_expert` config depending on the model you want to use.

 ### Update the Embeddings API information